 Some British TV screenings have featured much un-doctored footage of the shark where you can see the machinery driving it.
 A six by three foot hole in the shark's stomach is clearly visible during the submersible attack and almost every shot in the following chase shows the machine protruding from under the shark.
 This is in large part due to the fact that the film was shot in 4:3 and matted for widescreen for theatrical exhibition, meaning that viewers were able to see the full picture, including areas that the filmmakers didn't want you to see!

 The syndicated televsion version features a voice over during the opening credits in an attempt to make sense of what the viewer is about to see.
 Other deleted scenes feature Jake and Mike singing and playing guitar on the porch, Ellen telling Mike a strange joke, and more scenes of Ellen and Hoagie walking around doing nothing!

 The version on AMC has another scene in the casino with Hoagie gambling.

-Home video versions contain all the footage mentioned in the first item, and run 91 minutes, two minutes longer than the theatrical version.
+Home video versions, in which Jake doesn't die, run 91 minutes, two minutes longer than the theatrical version.